fnery/fnery.github.io/_posts/2024-04-05-no-comments.md

 - Simplicity 😌.
 - Comment sections are often low signal-to-noise.
 - I offer ways to contact me.
-Sure, there's a barrier to doing so (easier to drop a quick comment vs. emailing[^2]).
+Sure, there's a barrier to doing so (easier to drop a quick comment vs. emailing).
 This is by design.
-I believe this leads to more meaningful exchanges[^3].
+I believe this leads to more meaningful exchanges[^2].

 ---

 [^1]: I reserve the right to change my mind on this (or on anything else! 🙂).
-[^2]: I reply to all non-spam emails.
-[^3]: If I learn something new or I'm corrected, it will most likely find its way into a future update or post.
+[^2]: If I learn something new or I'm corrected, it will most likely find its way into a future update or post.